-29) Sarah, who is single, maintains a home in which she, her 15-year old brother, and her 21-year-old niece live.
+- 30) Sarah, who is single, maintains a home in which she, her 15-year-old brother, and her 21-year-old niece live.
 Sarah provides the majority of the support for her brother, her niece, and her cousin, age 18, who is enrolled full-time at the university and lives in an apartment.
 While the niece and cousin have no income, her brother has a part-time job and earns \$4,000 per year.
 How many personal and dependency exemptions may Sarah claim?

+- A) 1

+- B) 2

+- C) 3

+- D) 4

-Explanation: Sarah may claim one personal exemption and two dependency exemptions for her niece and brother.
+Explanation: C) Sarah may claim one personal exemption and two dependency exemptions for her niece and brother.
 Because her brother qualifies as her qualifying child for purposes of the dependency exemption, he does not have to meet the gross income test.
 Sarah may not claim her cousin as a dependent since her cousin does not live with her.

-- 30) Anita, who is divorced, maintains a home in which she and her 16 year old daughter live.
+- 31) Anita, who is divorced, maintains a home in which she and her 16-year-old daughter live.
 Anita provides the majority of the support for her daughter and for a son, age 23, who is enrolled part-time at the university and lives in the dorm.
 The son also works in the campus bookstore and earns spending money of \$4,500.
-How many personal and dependency exemptions may Anita claim? - A) 1
+How many personal and dependency exemptions may Anita claim?

+- A) 1

+- B) 2

+- C) 3

+- D) 4

-Explanation: Anita will claim herself and her daughter who is a qualifying child.
+Explanation: B) Anita will claim herself and her daughter who is a qualifying child.
 Anita's son does not qualify as her qualifying child because he fails the age test.
 He cannot qualify as her dependent under the general provisions because he fails the gross income test.

-31) Amber supports four individuals: Erin, her stepdaughter, who lives with her; Amy, her cousin, who lives in another state; Britney, her friend, who lives legally in Amber's home all year long; and Charlie, her father, who lives in another state.
+- 32) Amber supports four individuals: Erin, her stepdaughter, who lives with her; Amy, her cousin, who lives in another state; Britney, her friend, who lives legally in Amber's home all year long; and Charlie, her father, who lives in another state.
 Assume that the dependency requirements other than residence are all met.
 How many personal and dependency exemptions may Amber claim?

+- A) 2

+- B) 3

+- C) 4

+- D) 5

-Explanation: Amber may claim one personal exemption and three (Erin, Britney, Charlie) dependency exemptions.
-Amy, her cousin, does not qualify because a cousin does not satisfy the relationship criteria and can only qualify as a dependent is she lives in the taxpayer's home all year long.
+Explanation: C) Amber may claim one personal exemption and three (Erin, Britney, Charlie) dependency exemptions.
+Amy, her cousin, does not qualify because a cousin does not satisfy the relationship criteria and can only qualify as a dependent if she lives in the taxpayer's home all year long.
 Charlie, as a parent, does not have to live with the taxpayer.

-32) John supports Kevin, his cousin, who lived with him throughout 2016.
+33) John supports Kevin, his cousin, who lived with him throughout 2017.
 John also supports three other individuals who do not live with him: